 An important tip about signal flow: The Mixbus "bussing" structure (mix buses + master bus) is stereo-only.
 Typically a channel has one (mono) or 2 (stereo) inputs.
 This defines the channel width through the channelstrip.
 However, it is possible to change the channel width via plugins.
 For example you can have a mono-input, stereo-output effect (such as a chorus or autopanner effect).
 The last redirect (plugin) in the post-fader redirect box will define the signal width just before it goes into the panning/bussing section.
 If the last plugin has a single (mono) output channel, then the mono panner will be used.
-If the last plugin has 2 (stereo) output channels, then the stereo "balance" panner will be used.
-If the last plugin has 3 or more channels, then the stereo "balance" panner will be used and the remaining channels will be ignored by Mixbus.
+If the last plugin has 2 (stereo) output channels, then the stereo "balance" panner will be used and the remaining channels will be ignored by Mixbus.